 Call your healthcare provider to find out about follow-up care.

-The 2 greatest risks from most insect stings are allergic reaction and infection.
+The two greatest risks from most insect stings are allergic reaction and infection.
 An infection is more common and less serious.
 An allergic reaction may cause death if it is severe.